janodev/table-pull2refresh/README.md

   3. If the user lifts the finger while the pull view is fully visible, an update operation is executed.

 Triggers:
-  - Step 1 is adding a normal view with a negative y origin.
+  - Step 1 is done adding a normal view with a negative y origin.
   - Step 2 is detected with UIScrollView's scrollViewDidScroll: method.
   - Step 3 is detected with UIScrollView's scrollViewDidEndDragging:willDecelerate: method.